 This all sounds simple enough, except park passes are incredibly hard to get.
 At the time of this article, most park passes are gone through the following month, so Guests who want to plan to visit Disney with a few days’ notice are no longer able to.

 That being said, we have found some good tips that Guests can implement to avoid the disappointment of not getting a Disney Park Pass because all parks are at capacity.

 One of the best resources is the WDW Stats (@WDWStats) Twitter account.
-Not only does the account give Guests up to date ride wait times, warn Guests when a ride goes down (and returns), but it will alert you when park passes become available based on what park has availability, for what day, and for what group (Disney Resort Guest, ticket holder, or Annual Passholder).
+Not only does the account give Guests up-to-date ride wait times, and warn Guests when a ride goes down (and returns), but it will alert you when park passes become available based on what park has availability, for what day, and for what group (Disney Resort Guest, ticket holder, or Annual Passholder).

-This is incredibly helpful because it saves each Guest the time it takes to constantly keep refreshing pages on your My Disney Experience app, hoping that someone canceled their park pass in perfect timing for you to snag it.
+This is incredibly helpful because it saves each Guest the time it takes to constantly keep refreshing pages on your My Disney Experience app, hoping that someone canceled their park pass at the perfect time for you to snag it.
 For example, please look at the Tweet below to see what it will look like when the Twitter account announces more passes are temporarily available.

 It’s (temporarily) possible to make a reservation again as an annual pass holder for Epcot on 05/26/2021. #Epcot #WDW #WaltDisneyWorld #DisneyWorld

 I personally have used this Twitter account to get park passes and have had success each time.
 From my experience, it seems that Disney tends to release more park passes on the day of, as we can see in the above Tweet.
 Although this may not be helpful to ticket holders, Annual Passholders and locals can take good advantage of same-day park reservations.
 Keeping Twitter notifications on during this time is also a great tip so that you don’t accidentally miss a park pass drop.